1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Texas Jobs, Energy, Technology & Innovation (JETI) Program is sponsored by Texas Economic Development & Tourism Office.
-The JETI Act is a competitive economic incentive program designed to attract large, capital-intensive economic development projects that bring new capital investment and create new, high-paying jobs in Texas communities.
+Texas Jobs, Energy, Technology & Innovation (JETI) Program is a grant from the Texas Economic Development & Tourism Office that funds large, capital-intensive economic development projects bringing new investment and high-paying jobs to Texas communities.

 Get alerted about grants like this